sixP-NaraKa/pyvod-chat/docs/pyvod_documentation.md

     The following are class attributes which contain basic information about the VOD and its associated channel.

     - vod_comments:
-                the VOD comments containing a the name, message and time of a comment (class VODSimpleComment)
+                the VOD comments contain the name, message and timestamp of a comment (class VODSimpleComment)
     - raw_comments:
                 the raw comments in JSON
     - url: